ErikFolkesson/nn_from_scratch_python/README.md

 5. [Testing](#testing)
 7. [License](#license)

-## Introduction
-A brief description of the project.

 ## Installation
 This project is a Python implementation of a Neural Network built from scratch.
 It is designed to provide a deeper understanding of the inner workings of neural networks by implementing the fundamental components without the use of high-level libraries.

 The project includes a Jupyter notebook, `Colab_Housing_Test.ipynb`, which can be run in Google Colab to test the neural network on a housing dataset.
 The dataset is included in the `data` directory.